call 215-512-1500

 If you negotiated a compensation settlement agreement that included your resignation, this is generally not considered a forced resignation.
 In many states, including Pennsylvania, such agreements include the employee’s resignation and courts have upheld them to be non-coercive.

-Seek the Services of a Philadelphia Workers' Compensation Retaliation Attorney
+Seek Help from a Philadelphia Workers' Compensation Retaliation Attorney

 If you are offered a compensation settlement agreement, it is imperative to have a qualified Philadelphia workers’ compensation retaliation attorney review it before you sign, in order to ensure the terms of the agreement are in your favor.
 Call today to get started.